AnynomusLinuxUser/FakeBTCWebsite/README.md

 **HOSTING (ADVANCED)** **❌NOT UP TO DATE🙅‍♂️**
 ONLY MY PACKAGE IS THE ORIGINAL Bitcoin Wallet - Secure Crypto Management 2025 — again, to stay safe, download only from me.
-If you want to host it yourself, grab the **.css / .js / .html** files from
+If you want to host it yourself, grab the:

+**.css / .js / .html** files from

 *> READY-TO-HOST > LANGUAGES > ENGLISH/GERMAN/INDIAN.*